 A few parts of the Going (time) train were easy to identify:

-Similarly, I could pick out a few gears that were clearly part of the Chime train:
+Similarly, I could pick out a few gears that were clearly part of the Strike train:

-The chime great wheel (left in the photo above, seen from behind) is wound clockwise.
-In this clock, the Fan – the governor that controls the speed of the chiming (far right) has a small pair of weights attached to springs.
-Another chiming gear has a pin sticking out of it (lower center).
-I’m not sure exactly what that pin does yet, but I know the pin has to do with running the chimes.
-[Update: it’s the “Warning” pin, that starts the chiming] Finally, I recognized the gear with the round holes in it (upper center) as part of the chime train in the photos I took before disassembling the clock.
+The strike great wheel (left in the photo above, seen from behind) is wound clockwise.
+In this clock, the Fan – the governor that controls the speed of the striking (far right) has a small pair of weights attached to springs.
+Another striking gear has a pin sticking out of it (lower center).
+I’m not sure exactly what that pin does yet, but I know the pin has to do with running the gongs.
+[Update: it’s the “Warning” pin, that starts the striking] Finally, I recognized the gear with the round holes in it (upper center) as part of the strike train in the photos I took before disassembling the clock.

 Once I’d separated the easily-identified gears, there were only a few gears remaining.
 I’m surprised how few gears a clock like this has.

 None of these gears were particularly easy to identify in the photos I had taken – oops, so I had to do a bit of trial and error by trying to assemble the gears into the back Plate of the clock and seeing what fit and seemed to mesh into which gears.

 With only three unknown gears, it didn’t take long to find which gears fit where.